alvicstep/kintwin/README.md

 # KinTwin
 KinTwin is a fork of [KinBP](https://github.com/DmNosachev/KinBP).
 It is a drop-in replacement of a controller and thumb cluster PCB boards for [Kinesis Contoured keyboards](https://deskthority.net/wiki/Kinesis_Contoured).

-It serves the same purpose as [KinT controller](https://github.com/kinx-project/kint) created by Michael Stapelberg.
+## Goal
+Replace stock controller with open source firmware: [TMK](https://github.com/tmk/tmk_keyboard)

-## PCBs
+## Included PCBs

 <img src="images/controller.jpg" width="400"/>
 <img src="images/left-thumb.jpg" width="200"/>
 <img src="images/right-thumb.jpg" width="200"/>

-## Comparison with KinT and KinBP
+## Comparison with KinBP
 - The controller board is a simplified version on KinBP board.
-It uses **WeAct Studio STM32F401** development board.
-KinT controller uses Teensy board.
-The price difference makes it very hard to justify the usage of Teensy development board these days
+It uses **WeAct Studio STM32F401** development board
 - KinTwin controller board uses only FPC connectors to interface with other PCB boards.
 In that regard it has the same design as stock Kinesis Advantage II
 - KinTwin controller does not support soldered connectors between the controller board and thumb cluster boards
 - Similar to KinBP repo, KinTwin includes PCB boards for thumb clusters.
 They are functionally identical to stock Kinesis Advantage II.
 Unlike KinBP, these PCBs are not reversible (hence there are 2 of them).
 Also, similar to stock boards, they use through-hole diodes and FPC connectors